 - The Victorian State Government has introduced a cap on rate increases from 2016/17.
-The cap for 2016/17 has been set at 2.5%. - State-wide CPI is forecast to be 2.5% for the 2016/17 year. - The Victorian Wage Price Index is projected to be 3.25% in 2016/17. - Council must renegotiate a new Collective Agreement during the 2016/17 year for commencement on 1 July 2017. - Reduction of \$0.40 million in Victoria Grants Commission funding compared to the prior year. - Receipt of significant capital works funding of \$6.28 million for the construction of a Velodrome and State Bowls Centre at Victoria Park and the completion of Roads to Recovery projects - Increases of 3.3% (or \$2.02 per tonne) in the levy payable to the State Government upon disposal of waste into landfill, resulting in additional waste tipping costs of \$0.20 million.
-The levy has increased from \$9 per tonne in 2008/09 to \$60.52 per tonne in 2016/17 (572% increase in 8 years) and has added \$1.84 million to Council's costs. - Ongoing cost shifting.
+The cap for 2017/18 has been set at 2.0% (2016/2017: 2.5%). - CPI for Victoria is forecast to be 2.0% for the 2017/18 year (Victorian Department of Treasury & Finance, 2016-17 Budget Update). - The Victorian Wage Price Index is projected to be 2.5% in 2017/18 (Victorian Department of Treasury & Finance, 2016-17 Budget Update). - Council must renegotiate a new Collective Agreement during the 2017/18 year for commencement on 1 July 2018. - Receipt of significant capital works funding of \$6.28 million for the construction of a Velodrome and State Bowls Centre at Victoria Park and the completion of Roads to Recovery projects - Anticipated increases of 2.0% (or \$1.24 per tonne) in the levy payable to the State Government upon disposal of waste into landfill, resulting in additional waste tipping costs of \$0.20 million.
+The levy has increased from \$9 per tonne in 2008/2009 to a forecast \$63.27 per tonne in 2017/2018 (703% increase in 9 years) and has added \$1.84 million to Council's costs. - Ongoing cost shifting.
 This occurs where Local Government provides a service to the community on behalf of the State and Federal Government.
-Over time the funds received by local governments do not increase in line with real cost increases.
-More information and examples are shown in the section below. - Councils across Australia raise approximately 3.5% of the total taxation collected by all levels of Government in Australia.
+Over time the funds received by local governments do not increase in line with real cost increases. - Councils across Australia raise approximately 3.5% of the total taxation collected by all levels of Government in Australia.
 In addition Councils are entrusted with the maintenance of more than 30% of the all Australian public assets including roads, bridges, parks, footpaths and public buildings.
-This means that a large proportion of Council's income must be allocated to the maintenance and replacement of these valuable public assets in order to ensure the quality of public infrastructure is maintained at satisfactory levels. - The Fire Services Property Levy will continue to be collected by Council on behalf of the State Government with the introduction of the Fire Services Property Levy Act 2012. - A write down of flood/fire affected assets which is estimated at \$1.00 million in 2016/17 and estimated repairs of \$1.20 million over two years.
+This means that a large proportion of Council's income must be allocated to the maintenance and replacement of these valuable public assets in order to ensure the quality of public infrastructure is maintained at satisfactory levels. - The Fire Services Property Levy will continue to be collected by Council on behalf of the State Government with the introduction of the Fire Services Property Levy Act 2012. - A write down of flood/fire affected assets which is estimated at \$1.00 million in 2017/18 and estimated repairs of \$1.20 million over two years.
 Compensation of \$0.40 million has been confirmed by Council's insurers, with the balance to be funded by the Natural Disaster Assistance Fund (NDAF).
-An advance payment of \$1.00 million from the NDAF was received in 2015/16.
+An advance payment of \$1.00 million from the NDAF was received in 2016/17.
 Council is also eligible to claim the first \$0.03 million from the Victoria Grants Commission.